emuell/phonic/README.md

 let some_dasp_signal = dasp::signal::rate(audio_sample_rate as f64).const_hz(440.0).sine();
 let some_synth_id = player.play_dasp_synth(some_dasp_signal)?;

-// Start the playback of all played sources - it was initially paused: player.start();

 // Somewhere in your code, likely in a background thread, handle playback status events from the player: std::thread::spawn(move || loop {
     crossbeam_channel::select! {